masterborn/masterborn-blog/src/content/6_tips_how_not_to_build_a_mvp.md

 ---
 title: '6 Tips on How NOT to Build a Minimum Viable Product – for CEOs and Founders'
-date: 2020-10-05
+date: 2020-10-09
 description: 'At MasterBorn, we are obsessed with improving the process of software development.
 For most companies and teams, this begins with creating and defining an MVP.
-We have built a lot of MVPs and I wanted to share some insights and best practices we have learned thus far, sometimes the hard way!'
+We have built a lot of MVPs and I wanted to share some insights and best practices we have learned thus far, sometimes the hard way'
 author: 'Gray Skinner'
 authorAvatar: ./assets/avatar_gray_skinner.jpeg
 metaImage: ./assets/How_not_to_build_a_mvp/elevator_image.jpg
 metaTitle: '6 Tips on How NOT to Build a Minimum Viable Product – for CEOs and Founders'
 metaDescription: 'At MasterBorn, we are obsessed with improving the process of software development.
 For most companies and teams, this begins with creating and defining an MVP.
-We have built a lot of MVPs and I wanted to share some insights and best practices we have learned thus far, sometimes the hard way!'
+We have built a lot of MVPs and I wanted to share some insights and best practices we have learned thus far, sometimes the hard way'
 isFeature: true
 ---

 At MasterBorn, we are obsessed with improving the process of software development.
 For most companies and teams, this begins with creating and defining an MVP.
-We have built a lot of MVPs and I wanted to share some insights and best practices we have learned thus far, sometimes the hard way!
+We have built a lot of MVPs and I wanted to share some insights and best practices we have learned thus far, sometimes the hard way.

 ![elevator_heading_image](./assets/How_not_to_build_a_mvp/elevator_image.jpg)